urgent-challenge/urgent2024_challenge/evaluation_metrics/README.md

         └── ...
     ```

 2. Prepare the scp files for both enhanced and clean reference signals.
-The scp files should contain the paths to the audio files and their corresponding sampling frequencies.
+Each row in the scp files should contain two columns: the unique utterance ID and the corresponding path to the audio file.
 The scp files should look like this:
     ```
     # enhanced.scp
     fileid_1 /path/to/your/data/enhanced/fileid_1.flac